MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ## Modern text editor enhancements

 The modern text editor is designed to align with the familiar and intuitive interfaces of Microsoft applications such as Outlook, Word, and OneNote.
-This update introduces a modern design, dark mode, high contrast themes, and a new copilot feature to enhance your text editing capabilities.
+This experience, set by default, introduces a modern design, dark mode, high contrast themes, and a new copilot feature to enhance your text editing capabilities.

 > [!Note]
 > Certain functionalities that are available in the classic rich text editor experience aren't yet available in the modern experience.
 Such functionalities include: